ManoraPL/launcher-exchange/README.md

 # Manora Launcher
-by Artii, MaTiD and Sizzy
+by artii, MaTiD and Sizzy